KhaledMoataz/WriterIdentifier/README.md

 ====================
 We analyzed the performance of our algorithm based on IAM dataset.
 We worked with complete form text only.

 Each iteration, three different randomwriters are chosen from the set.
-For each writer, two random pages are chosen for training and theothers are used for testing.
+For each writer, two random pages are chosen for training and the others are used for testing.

 ![Results Table](https://user-images.githubusercontent.com/32196766/105080743-edbcc680-5a99-11eb-8d2a-8d300c5196d2.png)

+Further info can be found [here.](https://github.com/KhaledMoataz/WriterIdentifier/blob/main/Writer_Identifier.pdf)

 References
 ==========